apmckinlay/gsuneido/glossary.md

 persist
 : save the database state to storage, normally done once per minute rather than after every commit to reduce write amplification

-redirect
-: used in fbtree to redirect an offset to a memory node or a different offset to avoid path copying

 schema
 : slower changing part of metadata